getCUJO/QoOID/draft-ietf-ippm-qoo.md

 The QoO framework addresses this need by enabling both simple and complex requirement specifications, accommodating developers with varying levels of networking expertise.

 Network operators need tools for fault isolation, performance comparison, and bottleneck identification.
-The QoO framework addresses this need through its use of latency distributions and packet loss rates, whose composability enables operators to measure network segments independently, combine results to understand end-to-end quality, or decompose measurements to isolate problem areas, enabling network analysis in general.
+The QoO framework addresses this need through its use of latency distributions and packet loss rates, whose spatial composability enables operators to measure network segments independently, combine results to understand end-to-end quality, or decompose measurements to isolate problem areas, enabling network analysis in general.
 Additionally, operators can use the underlying raw measurement results to derive Quality Attenuation measures if more fine-grained insight is needed (see {{quality-assessment-landscape}}).

 Overall, the QoO framework design acknowledges that all stakeholders ultimately care about the performance of applications running over a network by